 The Bible says in Luke 13:23-24, “Then said one unto him, Lord,

-most important question in the world for every person.
-Out of all the people
+to the most important question in the world for every person.
+Out of all the

 Jesus did make it clear that there will be many who will not be

 saved.
-The attraction of the course of the world, the selfishness of human
+The attraction of the pleasures of the world, the selfishness of human

 nature, and the deception of the evil one will keep multitudes away.
 They will

-not be saved because for one reason or another they will not enter in when they
+not be saved because for one reason or another they will not come to Jesus when

-have the chance.
+they have the chance.
 Opportunity is like that.
-Opportunity knocks at your door, but
+Opportunity knocks at your

-if you do not answer, the opportunity will eventually go away.
-Today is the day
+door, but if you do not answer, the opportunity will eventually go away.
+Today

-of salvation; now is the accepted time.
-But afterwards will come the day of
+is the day of salvation; now is the accepted time.
+But afterwards will come the

 Notice that Jesus called the door to the kingdom of God the “strait gate.”